ojhajayant/EVA8/session_3/Readme.md

 $$ ∂o1 / ∂w5 = a_{h_1} $$

-Please note in the 2nd equation above, $ ∂E_total / ∂w5 $ became $ ∂E1 / ∂w5 $ as for $w5$ $E2$ wasn't involved.And 3rd equation above represents our intution in mathematical terms (i.e. chain-rule) & finally th last 3 equations in this step represent the 3 multiplicands under the chain of derivatives.
+Please note in the 2nd equation above, $∂E_total / ∂w5$ became $∂E1 / ∂w5$ as for $w5$ $E2$ wasn't involved.And 3rd equation above represents our intution in mathematical terms (i.e. chain-rule) & finally th last 3 equations in this step represent the 3 multiplicands under the chain of derivatives.

 #### Major Step 3: